blemasle/mls800/docs/_partials/repositories.md

  * @blemasle/mls800-pcb : Motherboard and daughterboard PCBs
  * @blemasle/mls800-firmware : Firmware that needs to be loaded onto the motherboard
- * @blemasle/mls800-case : CAD files needed to produce the case
+ * @blemasle/mls800-enclosure : CAD files needed to produce the enclosure